jeff-boykin/old-work-docs/Documents/instructor_directions.md

 ***

 ## Additional Resources
-- There are some great instructions on using the Github desktop app as part of [FEWD's GitHub lesson](https://github.com/generalassembly-studio/FEWD_Curriculum/tree/master/Week_00_GitHub).
 - Github has a ton of online resources, and the Desktop app comes with a sample tutorial.
 - Both Codecademy and Codeschool offer free Git/Github related walkthroughs.